willthames/octopress/source/_posts/2014-07-21-completing-the-kokoda-challenge.markdown

 with how to be honest without being unduly negative so I hope I haven't been unnecessarily harsh.

+One more thing &mdash; after doing the Kokoda Challenge I was curious to learn more about the Kokoda campaign during World War II.
+I ended up reading Peter FitzSimons' Kokoda, a well written account well describing the horrors of war and the triumph of mateship and hard graft in spite of inadequate leadership with tragic unnecessary wastes of young lives.

 <iframe height='405' width='590' frameborder='0' allowtransparency='true' scrolling='no' src='http://www.strava.com/activities/168229172/embed/d838aa46cea246f6f7f14fd91eba92f3a658c6f4'></iframe>